mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/report-lost-docs.md

-##You should report that your documents have been lost
+##You should report that you have not yet received your documents.

 Use this service to report that you haven't received your requested documents back.